How is the MCAT® Scored?

 Total Score: Scores for the four sections are combined to create a total score.
 The total score ranges from 472 to 528.
 The midpoint is 500.

-Your MCAT score report provides a great deal of information designed to highlight your strengths and weaknesses.
-Understanding the components of your score report is not only important for you personally, but also because this is the same information that admissions committees will be using to evaluate your readiness for success in the medical school curricula.
+Your MCAT® score report provides great information designed to highlight your strengths and weaknesses.
+Understanding the components of your score report is important because this is the same information that admissions committees will use to evaluate your readiness for success in the medical school curricula.

-Percentile ranks show how your scores compare to other examinees who took the new version of the MCAT as you.
-You will receive percentile ranks for each individual section score and for your overall total score.
+Percentile ranks show how your scores compare to other examinees who took the new version of the MCAT® as you.
+You will receive percentile ranks for each section and overall total score.

 Confidence bands show the accuracy of your section and total scores.
-Similar to the past version of the MCAT exam and other standardized tests, scores from the MCAT exam will not be perfectly precise.
+Similar to the past version of the MCAT® exam and other standardized tests, scores from the MCAT® exam will not be precise.
 Scores can be affected or influenced by many factors.
-Confidence bands mark the ranges in which your "true scores" likely lie.
+Confidence bands mark the ranges where your "true scores" likely lie.
 Confidence bands help signal the inaccuracy of test scores and are intended to discourage distinctions between applicants with similar scores.

-Score profiles are included to show you your strengths and weaknesses across all four sections of the exam.
-This section of the score report can be used to help you determine areas to focus on, should you decide to retake the exam.
+Score profiles are included to show you your strengths and weaknesses across all four exam sections.
+This section of the score report can help you determine areas to focus on should you retake the exam.

 How long does it take to receive scores?

 Scores are released approximately 30-35 days after each test day.
-Scores are released by 5 p.m.
-ET on release days.
+5 p.m.
+ET releases scores on release days.

 How are multiple MCAT scores used?